 Child Life Internships

-Child Life internships are offered in the spring, summer and the fall.
+Child Life internships are offered in the spring, summer and the fall to students attending a university.
 Internships are organized to meet student needs, address specific interests of individuals and comply with your academic institution's requirements.
 The internship is a 15-week, full-time unpaid position.
 The internship curriculum incorporates child life programming challenges and strategies to address current health care issues.
 Students are given opportunities to: